Do you have health cover?

 Given the rising hospitalization costs, merely having a basic health insurance policy is not enough.
 You have to go an extra mile to save yourself and your family from soaring medical costs.
 It is here a super top-up plan can help you!

-Disclaimer:Healthcare and mediclaim is an individual decision and needs careful discussion and research before taking any decision.The author is sharing her knowledge and this post is meant as educational information and all insurance decision to be taken at own risk after consulting insurance advisor.
+Disclaimer:Healthcare and mediclaim is an individual decision and needs careful discussion and research before taking any decision.The author is sharing her personal experience .This post is meant as educational information and all insurance decision to be taken at own risk after consulting insurance advisor.